Ship propulsion engineering

 Propeller shaft flange hydraulic coupling

-Under control shaftline alignment and vibration
+Shaft alignment and vibration control

 “Control alignment and vibration in your shaftline to avoid costly damages”

-Propeller shaft alignment
+Propeller shaft alignment process

 Not only for newbuilding, but also in retrofitting projects, shaft alignment calculation takes into account the characteristics of the shaft, the propeller and the hydrodynamic along with bearings particulars, gearbox elements and applied forces and flexible couplings in order to evaluate crucial aspects for the alignment: